Holy Paladin Patch 9.1 Changes Analysis

 - Radiant Embers is the new Venthyr-specific Legendary.
 The most important thing to know about this Legendary is that once you step out of your Ashen Hallow, it disappears.
 No matter if it was placed 3 seconds ago or 40, it will disappear.
 That being said, stepping out of it within the first 20-25 seconds of it being on the ground will reduce its cooldown by a significant amount.
 The general approach to this Legendary can vary depending on the situation but you will either want to step out of it after 20-25 seconds to lower the cooldown to approximately 2 minutes and 40 seconds, or stay in the Ashen Hallow until it reaches its maximum duration of 45 seconds.

 Venthyr players will want to pick up their new Covenant-specific Legendary, Radiant Embers.
 While it likely will not be used all the time, it is a strong niche Legendary that is very good in the right situations.
-For Kyrian players, they will not replace Shock Barrier yet.
-Divine Resonance is very bugged and until it receives fixes, it is hard to evaluate just how good it is.
-As it currently stands, you would not play it over Shock Barrier.
+Night Fae players could consider picking up the Seasons of Plenty if they wanted to further increase the buffs they give.
+This legendary will still remain inferior to Shock Barrier however and should not be picked up immediately, only when you have extra soul ash available to craft it.

 - 13 Jul.
 2021: Wording revised to reflect the launch of Patch 9.1.